appsody/controller/README.md

 The developer can build their own init-controller image to test with the CLI by using the build.sh script located at the root of this project.

+Note that you must do make package prior to running the build.sh script as the Dockerfile will look for appsody-controller in the package directory.

 Specify the following environment variables:
 - TRAVIS_TAG
 - DOCKER_ORG